ikea48/ikea48/README.md

 ## What I Do!

 I currently work on small individual or group projects with friends in and out of school.
+The dream is to get into a good college (Florida?) and get a degree in Cybersecurity!
 ## I know these languages:
 [![My Skills](https://skillicons.dev/icons?i=html,css,bootstrap,py,git)](https://skillicons.dev)
 ## And I'm learning these: